ClimateCodeFoundation/ccf-mapview/README.txt

 Server:
  Almost any server should work.
 The only tricky part is setting the encoding on the compressed data files (see Installation).

+ The modified ccc-gistemp files and various build dependencies are only guaranteed to work with ccc-gistemp revision 1011 (Jun 15, 2012).

 ==Installation==